-LESP counter Terrorism Guidance for Event Organisers Lincolnshire Event Safety Partnership - Lincolnshire County Council
+LESP counter Terrorism Guidance for Event Organisers Counter Terror Guidance for Events - Lincolnshire Resilience Forum

 Covid 19

 Event plans should still include covid-19 within the risk assessment and document the control measures to reduce that risk, for example regular cleaning, ventilation of indoor or enclosed spaces such as marquees as appropriate to each event.
 There should be a line in the risk assessment to say that the Event Organiser will keep the risk under review in line with national guidance and include additional control measures as required by law on the date of the event.